One of the more popular questions we hear about religious dating is whether or not dating a non-Christian is a good or a bad idea.

 As a Christian, you obviously want anyone and everyone on the Earth to come to know Christ the same way you have.
 And this is probably even more pronounced when it comes to someone that you care about.

 Here’s the problem.
 It’s not up to you whether or not someone converts to Christianity.
-You can do your part, but the rest is up to God and then the other person’s free will choice.
+You can do your part and plant the seeds, but the rest is up to God and then the other person’s free will choice.

 If you enter into a relationship with a non-Christian man or woman, you can’t guarantee that they’re ever going to convert.
 What happens if years down the road they still don’t believe?
 It’s going to leave you in a really tough predicament, especially after investing a lot of time and emotions into the relationship.